MarCnu/edx-platform/docs/en_us/data/source/internal_data_formats/package.rst

    Interface.
 For information about connecting to Amazon S3, see :ref:`Access Amazon S3`.

 #.
-To download daily event files, you navigate to the **edx-course-data**
+To download daily event files, open the **edx-course-data** bucket, and then
-   bucket, and then through this directory structure to locate the files you want to download:
+   navigate through the following directory structure to locate the files that you want:

    ``{org}/{site}/events/{year}``